turif/interviewQuestions/StormFlinkPerformance/README.md

 * Set up docker on your local machine
   * https://docs.docker.com/installation/
 * Create a docker container running a single node kafka instance
+* Feel free to tweak the Kafka configuration

 #Send avro data to Kafka